 - Hardware products, including ADSL modules and ADSL test and development systems are standalone products that are sold independently of our technology licensing products.
 The terms of sales generally do not contain provisions that obligate us to provide additional products or services after shipment.
 Additionally, we do not grant return rights other than normal warranty rights of return.
-We recognize revenue: (i) upon shipment when products are shipped FOB shipping point, and (ii) upon delivery at the customer's location when products are shipped FOB destination. - Software products consists of standard off-the-shelf software that are generally sold to OEM customers for integration into their products.
+We recognize revenue: (i) upon shipment when products are shipped FOB shipping point, and (ii) upon delivery at the customer's location when products are shipped FOB destination. - Software products consist of software that is generally sold to OEM customers for integration into their products.
 The terms of sale generally do not contain provisions that obligate us to provide additional products or services after shipment, other than technical telephone support for a brief period of time post sale.
 The cost of providing technical support is inconsequential because of the limited scope of the support.
 Additionally, we do not grant return rights other than normal warranty rights of return, and we generally do not customize software for customers.
-We also sell maintenance contracts that entitle customers to product updates.
+We also sell maintenance contracts that entitle customers to product updates, which we classify as product revenue.